swetha679/JKFLIPFLOP-USING-IF-ELSE/README.md

 **RESULTS**

-implemented JK flipflop using verilog and validated their functionality using their functional tables
+implemented JK flipflop using Verilog and validated their functionality using their functional tables